 If you’re a coffee lover, reusable cups, mugs and tumblers will be your best friend.
 For your home brewed coffee, always go for your favorite coffee vessel over a disposable to-go cup!
 Not only will it reduce waste, but investing in an insulated mug will keep your hot drinks warmer for longer!

 If you’re heading to your favorite go-to coffee shop, you can reduce about 23lbs of waste every year by bringing your own mug.
-Bringing a reusable cup not only has a large impact on waste in landfills – with six million pounds of coal burned per year in the making of single-use coffee cups, it also contributes significantly to the amount of greenhouse gases burned.
+Bringing a reusable cup not only has a large impact on waste in landfills.
+In fact, coffee cup production involves the burning of over six million pounds of coal burned per year.
+Learn more about carbon emissions here.

 Biodegradable Alternatives to Single-Use Coffee Cups